Staked HYPE (STHYPE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Staked HYPE Historical Price

-According to the latest data gathered on Staked HYPE live price page, the current price of Staked HYPE is 15.8USD.
-The circulating supply of Staked HYPE(STHYPE) is 5.31M STHYPE , giving it a market capitalization of $83.90M.
+According to the latest data gathered on Staked HYPE live price page, the current price of Staked HYPE is 15.14USD.
+The circulating supply of Staked HYPE(STHYPE) is 5.90M STHYPE , giving it a market capitalization of $89.33M.

 How Does Staked HYPE (STHYPE) Price Prediction Module Work?